thijsvanloef/starnet-docker/README.md

 ## Why Docker

 Docker allows you to use Starnet++ without installing it.
-All the files and dependancies you need are already present in the container and will not require installation.
+All the files and dependencies you need are already in the container and will not require installation.

 ## Batch processing

 This Docker container also allows batch processing of images, meaning if you put multiple files in the input folder, it will sequentially process your .TIFF files.

-There is also the option of running the process in parallel, which means that it will try to process all the images at the same time, this might result into heavy CPU/GPU usage.
+There is also the option of running the process in parallel, which means it will try to process all the images simultaneously.
+Running in parallel might result in heavy CPU/GPU usage.

 ### Sequentially

-By default the images will be processed sequentually, meaning it will process and image and move on the the next one if the processing of that image is done.
+By default, the images will be processed sequentially, meaning it will process an image and move on to the next one if the processing of that image is done.

-This will result in less CPU usage but the CPU usage will heavily fluctuate and can take a longer time to process if you are batch processing images.
+This will result in less CPU usage, but the CPU usage will heavily fluctuate and can take longer to process if you batch-process images.

 #### Sequentual Test results